Open Source Project - "Implementation / Testing"

 Task: Verify with your TA that your issue satisfies course requirements.

 After identifying an issue, you must come up with an intended solution with pseudo-code and outline the files that you may need to change or create.
-You must include enough detail to convince the TA that the approach is feasible.
+You must include enough detail to convince the TA that the approach is feasible and non-trivial.
+Furthermore, you should discuss your intended solution with the community to get feedback.
+Please include screenshots of your discussions in your submission.

 You will be graded on the following items: